 A pharmacy submits a claim for Gleveec and it is not a covered drug on the plan’s formulary.
 The cost and day supply submitted also exceed plan limitations.
 The plan administrator wants to approve the drug, cost, and day supply submitted.

-This scenario can be addressed by creating three separate authorizations to override individual actions or using an override policy to override multiple actions.
 Before we go over both approaches, take a look at the formulary policy in the table below, it contains the authorizations we will be overriding in our scenario.

 Formulary Policy